DH Downunder 2019

 Please note there has been a change to Linked Open Data: instead of running all day Tues, Weds, Thurs, it is now a one-day session on the Thursday.
 If you had planned to take LOD on Tues and Weds, you might consider the Serious Games session or Intro to Python on the Tuesday, and the Open Tools for Open Data session on the Wednesday instead.

 Registrations are now open, at a cost of $150 for the full week (earlybird, bookings up until September 30th), or $200 (bookings from October 1st).
 Single day registrations are also available at $75 (earlybird) or $100.
 Refunds will be available only up until October 1st, as we will then need to start spending the money received (on e.g. instructor travel) and will no longer have it available to refund.

 In order to keep the costs this low, please note that we will not be providing catering for the event, unless we happen to get some sponsorship to do so.
 You are welcome to bring your lunch, or to find a cafe nearby.
 We calculated that provision of a fully catered event would require registrations of $400, and we have no doubt you can provide yourselves with coffee and lunch for less than this difference.

 A limited number of free registrations are available for those experiencing financial hardship.
-Applications for these will be accepted by email to email@example.com .
+Applications for these will be accepted by email to firstname.lastname@example.org .
 To apply for a registration waiver, please send a list of the classes you would like to take, a short (one paragraph max) statement about why you are interested in taking them, and a short (1 paragraph max) explanation of why you require the waiver.
-The first decisions on these will be made in early October.
-If after that round of decisions, there are still free places available, further applications will be accepted up until the limit is reached or until the event, whichever comes sooner.
+These waivers are still available.

 The classes will be held at the NeW Space campus in downtown Newcastle.
 Please note this is in a different part of town from the main university campus, if you are familiar with that.